tomkerkhove/microservices-with-azure-api-management/docs/meet-codito.md

 - Ordering products to be delivered at home
 - Getting information about a shipment

-In order to deliver all orders they have partnered with multiple 3rd parties to deliver shipments.
+To deliver all orders, they have partnered with multiple 3rd parties to deliver shipments.
-These 3rd party service providers are in charge providing updates about package deliveries.
+These 3rd party service providers are in charge of providing updates about package deliveries.

 This is handled by pushing status updates to a Codito webhook endpoint.